By Rhonda Carrier

-The Scottish capital is a great bet for a family break during the witching season, with Halloween activities and events for all the family, but it's a hit with older kids any time of year.
-Here are our top recommendations for those of a ghoulish bent:
+The Scottish capital is always a great bet for a family break during the witching season, with Halloween activities and events for all the family.
+But Edinburgh is a hit with older kids and teens at any time of year.
+We've rounded up our top recommendations for those of a ghoulish bent.

 Burke and Hare: The Business of Murder - The Edinburgh Dungeon